 The contracting of exchange rate derivatives is normally centralised with the Company as the Group's financial company.
 This company therefore arranges the derivatives that the subsidiaries need and transfers the risk to them through mirror contracts to the company that actually bears the risk.
 This transfer of risk results in a neutral position for the Company, which does not assume any impact on equity arising from these derivatives.
-The amounts reflected in the balance sheet as bank borrowings at 31 December 2022 amounted to 1 million euros in the short term (4 million euros at 31 December 2021).
-This concept also included long-term financial assets of 53 million euros (no amount was recorded at 2021 year-gnd).
+No amounts are reflected in the balance sheet as bank borrowings at 31 December 2023 (1 millions of euros at 31 December 2022).